idavoong/Choose-Your-Own-API/README.md

 The following REQUIRED features are completed:

 - [x] Make an API call to an API of your choice using AsyncHTTPClient
-- [ ] Display at least three (3) pieces of data for each API entry retrieved
+- [ ] Implement a RecyclerView to display a list of entries from the API
-- [ ] A working Button requests a new API entry and updates the data displayed
+- [ ] Display at least three (3) pieces of data for each RecyclerView item

 Note: I think the Glide function is running before I get the data for image URL, haven't been able to figure it out yet :((

 The following STRETCH features are implemented:

-- [ ] Add a query to the API request
+- [ ] Add a UI element for the user to interact with API further
-  - The query I added is **FILL IN HERE**
+- [ ] Show a `Toast` or `Snackbar` when an item is clicked
-- [ ] Build a UI to allow users to add that query
+- [ ] Add item dividers with `DividerItemDecoration`

 The following EXTRA features are implemented: